rails/importmap-rails/README.md

 ## Preloading pinned modules

-To mitigate the waterfall effect where the browser has to load one file after another before it can get to the deepest nested import, we use [modulepreload links](https://developers.google.com/web/updates/2017/12/modulepreload) in [browsers that support it](https://caniuse.com/?search=modulepreload).
+To mitigate the waterfall effect where the browser has to load one file after another before it can get to the deepest nested import, we use [modulepreload links](https://developers.google.com/web/updates/2017/12/modulepreload).
 Pinned modules are preloaded by default, but you can turn this off with `preload: false`.

 Example: